CityOfDetroit/iet/src/posts/open-data-may.md

 - Right of Way permits now include all types of permits issued by BSEED for construction in the public right of way, instead of just road barricades: https://data.detroitmi.gov/d/rj7w-r8ts

+- The parcel map was updated with new parcel shapes: https://data.detroitmi.gov/d/fxkw-udwf

 ### New tools built with open data

 Have you ever searched for DDOT bus schedules on [detroitmi.gov](http://www.detroitmi.gov/)?
 If you have, you've probably found [this page](http://www.detroitmi.gov/How-Do-I/Locate-Transportation/Bus-Schedules), downloaded a ~1MB PDF, and spent too long rotating, zooming or pinching your phone screen until you could read it.